pedrostc/svn-vs-git/docs/presentation.md

 ### Centralized

 - The repository is located on a remote server where all operations are performed.
-- When the user checkout a directory from the repository it gets only the files, with minimal versioning information.
+- When the user checks out a directory from the repository it gets only the files, with minimal versioning information.

 <center>
 ![Centralized](assets/imgs/checkout-cvcs.png)